Quality Management

 In construction, we look at quality in two ways:

-As it is the customer who specifies the requirements, quality is what the customer expects and will be satisfied with.
-Therefore, quality on a built environment project must mean; understanding what the customer wants, designing the project to deliver these requirements and delivering an outcome that conforms to the customers’ requirements.
+As it is the customer / client who specifies the requirements, quality is ultimately what the customer expects and will be satisfied with.
+Therefore, quality on a built environment project must mean; understanding what the customer wants, designing the project to deliver these requirements and then delivering an outcome which conforms to the customers’ requirements and expectations.

 Whether it is a house or a bridge; expensive or inexpensive; the representative definition of quality stays the same.